Skip to content

 The 2391-51 covered initial verification only (new installations).
 The 2391-52 covers both initial verification AND periodic inspection and testing (existing installations).
 The 2391-52 is the current standard and is what employers and scheme providers require.
 We deliver the 2391-52.

-Our 2391-52 course typically runs over 2-3 weeks, combining classroom theory, practical workshop sessions, and assessment time.
-The exact duration depends on the cohort schedule.
+Our 2391-52 course typically runs over 5 days, combining classroom theory, practical workshop sessions, and assessment time.
 Check the course page for current dates and availability.

 No waiting lists.
 Flexible payment plans.
 Industry-recognised qualifications.
 Begin your journey this week.